 Crisis-Mode CMS Vendors

 What Will the Future Bring?

-Christmas will be here before you know it, and the (hefty, 800-plus-pages) 2009 Web CMS report makes an excellent stocking stuffer (just don’t print it out).
-The full report -- in Global and European editions -- is available for purchase starting at US$ 975.00 on CMS Watch
+While not exactly the CMS Bible, the report comes pretty darn close to it.
+It is definitely something folks choosing a CMS should consider (with a critical eye) as part of their research initiatives.Christmas will be here before you know it, and the (hefty, 800-plus-pages) 2009 Web CMS report makes an excellent stocking stuffer (just don’t print it out).
+The full report -- in Global and European editions -- is available for purchase starting at US$ 975.00 on CMS Watch.